 This article covers techniques for investigating ransomware attacks that have already been detected.
 If you are looking for searches to help you detect ransomware attacks, go to Detecting a ransomware attack.

-Scenario: A user in your organization turns on his Windows desktop one morning and is greeted by a message claiming that files on the system have been encrypted and payment must be made to get the files back.
+A user in your organization turns on their Windows desktop one morning and is greeted by a message claiming that files on the system have been encrypted and payment must be made to get the files back.
 As a security analyst, it is your goal to investigate the ransomware by attempting to reconstruct the events that led to the system being infected.
 You also want to understand the full scope of the security breach and prevent additional systems from becoming infected.

 You can use Splunk software to investigate programs or binaries that executed on the infected system, examine connections the infected machine had to other network devices, construct a timeline of events, and create traffic flow diagrams to help visualize what happened.